OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

         default: 1.5

-        <p>the minimum number of twists along the hair's length.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the minimum number of twists along the hair's length.
 More twists means more glints.
 Each hair strand will be randomly assigned a twist amount between [min twists, max twists]</p>

     <h3>glint_roughness</h3>